docapostiotalliance/kafka-etl/README.md

 * `kafka.consumer.hosts`: broker (hosts and ports) that contain the input topic;
 * `kafka.producer.hosts`: broker (hosts and ports) that contain the output topic;
 * `transformer.class`: the name of the transformer rules class (go see the next section to get more details);
-* `transformer.classpath`: the jar archive that containing your transformer;
 * `topic.input`: input topic name;
 * `topic.output`: output topic name;
 * `group.id`: group id of the consumer of the input topic;